 crop this with your favorite image tool; on windows,

 - a short movie clip of your program in action ,

-- There will be no early bonus points for the final project.
+- There will be no early bonus points, nor will late

 - Project Demonstration requirements -- 10%